 The embryo moves down to reach the uterus.
 The embedding of the embryo in the thick inner lining of the uterus is known as implantation.

 Now, a special tissue develops between the uterine wall and the embryo (foetus) called the placenta where the exchange of nutrients, oxygen, and waste products takes place.

 The time period from the development of foetus inside the uterus till birth is known as gestation.

-The act of giving birth to the fully developed foetus at the end of gestation periods is known as parturition.
+The act of giving birth to a fully developed foetus at the end of the gestation period is known as parturition.
 The development of the child inside the mother’s body takes approx 9 months.